ajmaurais/DTarray_pro/README.md

 # DTsetup
-Setup DTASelect-filter files for being read into DTarray_pro
+## Setup DTASelect-filter files for being read into DTarray_pro
+`DTsetup` searches all directories one level below where it is run from for a file names DTASelect-filter.txt.
+If a matching file is found, it is copied into a folder named `<date>_<time>_dtarraySetup` with the name `<sample_name>.dtafilter`.
+Once `DTsetup` is run, [DTarray_pro](https://github.com/ajmaurais/DTarray_pro) can be run from the newly created directory to comapre spectral counts for proteins found in multiple runs.

+## Installation
+The script is a stand alone `bash` executable no installation is required.

+## Usage
+From a directory containing subdirectories with DTASelect-filter files ./DTsetup